bmassengale/todo/README.md

 * Terraform

 ### Run the applciation using web browser
 In order to limit costs, the AWS deployment has been taken down.
 A terraform file is in the root directory that could be used to duplicate my configuration.
+Admittedly, this does not have the most secure set up.

+**Note:** This will NOT fully work until a few values in the code are updated.
+My personal Auth0 configuration will need to allow for the CloudFront URL.
+Check the Readme file in the terraform folder for the code updaates necessary and message me if you would like me to update my Auth0 configuraation.

 ### Run the applciation locally (Development code)
 * Download [Docker](https://www.docker.com/products/docker-desktop) for your specific operating system.